cooperrc/ME3255F2017/extra_credit/README.md

 # Extra Credit Assignment \#2
 ## Due 11/1 by 11:59 pm

-Find a dartboard [UConn gameroom](http://studentunion.uconn.edu/game-room/).
+Find a dartboard e.g. [Sports Bar](https://www.yelp.com/biz/the-sports-bar-north-windham).
 And tack the following [polar_graph.pdf](./polar_graph.pdf) to the dartboard.
 Throw 10 darts (that hit the board) and record the radius and angle that the dart hit the target in a csv file in your 'ME3255-Extra_Credit' repository called `data.csv`.
 Organize the csv file in